AdobeDocs/commerce-webapi/src/pages/rest/tutorials/bulk-configurable-product/define-config-product-options.md

   - Integration
 contributor_name: comwrap GmbH
 contributor_link: http://comwrap.com/
 ---

+# Step 3.
+Define configurable product options

   Now that we've created all the Champ Tee products, we need to assign `size` as the configurable attribute and link the simple products to the configurable product.

 ## Set the configurable attribute